Needles for machine embroidery: what to use when?

 Do all embroidery needles work in every embroidery machine?

 Embroidery needles either have a round shank or a round/flat shank.
-The round/flat shank is more common, but definitely check out what your machine takes before buying more embroidery needles.
+The round/flat shank is more common, but definitely check your manual to determine what type of shank shape your machine requires what your machine takes before buying more embroidery needles.

 Do embroidery needles come in different materials?